South East Queensland's Native State Forests Need Protecting

 As part of our National Parks for life campaign we see protecting native forest currently held within state forests as a priority.
 Despite having more plants and animal species than any other state or territory, Queensland currently has just over 8% of land in protected areas.
 Lower than any other state or territory in Australia.

 Recent research commissioned by QCC (Proposed State Forest Transfers – SEQ Regional Planning Region 2021) revealed that 70,000 hectares (ha) of state forest in South East Qld is home to a rich and important diversity of plants and animals and should be transferred to protected areas.
 These areas of state forests are recognised as providing irreplaceable intact native ecosystems.
 With hundreds of plant and animal species classified as endangered, forest protection is a critical component to maintaining a strong network of protected areas for the health of not only our environment but also our own wellbeing.
+These state forests are on the lands of the Gubbi Gubbi/ Kabi Kabi, Jinibara and Wakka Wakka peoples and are also important cultural sites.

 Although state forests are public land, their main purpose is for timber extraction not habitat protection.
 This leaves them wide open and vulnerable to ongoing logging and other destructive processes, leading to state-wide biodiversity loss and threatening the ongoing survival of already endangered species.